mgelbart/magnum-opiate/README.md

 Despite his calm composure, Rowlend was quaking inside.
 He had been in trouble with the authorities before, and it had taken him one year and as many lawsuits to clear his name.
 How had Neil let this slip, he wondered?
 His comrade had a heart of gold but a brain of... platinum?
 Not neurons, to be sure.

 Rowlend was led into an interrogation room.
 The officer followed him in and shut the door.
 "We will commence the investigation with lunch," the officer stated.
-The meal, distinctly a bruncheon by Rowlend's watch, commenced with a course of spit-roased Spitfire.
+The meal, distinctly a bruncheon by Rowlend's watch, commenced with a course of spit-roasted Spitfire.
 While Rowlend was not a fan of eating airplane components, he did appreciate that it wasn't overcooked.
 Better done than well-done, he thought to himself.

 "I think I speak for myself when I say," the officer mumbled through a mouthful of bread and butter, "Investigations like this are my bread and butter."
 Aside from this worrying comment, the two were silent.
 Overall, Rowlend rated the experience as the worst meal of his life.
 The proof was in the pudding, which, like the main course, tasted like it was mostly made of scrap metal and had been sitting around rusting for several decades.